What Is Equanimity in Buddhism? How to Stay Present Without Shutting Down

 This sounds passive.
 It is the opposite.
 Staying with discomfort without reacting requires more strength than reacting does.
 Reacting is the easy path.
 Someone insults you, you fire back, and the tension discharges.
 Staying with the insult, feeling the heat in your chest without converting it into words, watching it crest and gradually subside: that takes everything you have.
 The first hundred times, you will fail.
 Buddhism considers this normal.

 The reward is not numbness.
 The reward is freedom of response.
 When you are no longer enslaved by the first emotion that arises, you can choose how to act rather than being chosen by your reactions.
-That is what equanimity buys you: a gap between stimulus and response wide enough to make a real decision.
+That is what equanimity gives you: a gap between stimulus and response wide enough for a real decision.

 When "Equanimity" Goes Wrong